FUT: Follicular Unit Transplantation

 Androgenetic alopecia, or male and female pattern baldness, affects the majority of men and nearly half of women over the age of 50.
 Medicated hair loss products and treatments can successfully control and manage ongoing hair loss, but they cannot regrow hair in areas of the scalp that have ceased to produce hair altogether.

 At Cooley Hair Center, Dr. Jerry Cooley offers follicular unit transplantation (FUT) surgery to his hair loss patients interested in natural and seamless results.
 By harvesting healthy DHT-resistant follicles found on the back and sides of the scalp, Dr. Cooley can rebuild hairlines and restore his patients’ hair to a fuller, more youthful version, like they remember.

 The patient is given a sedative and usually sleeps through the strip removal process.
 The scalp is first numbed using local anesthesia at the start of the FUT procedure, ensuring patients remain comfortable and feel no pain or discomfort throughout the treatment.
-Once the patient has been numbed, Dr. Cooley removes a strip of the scalp from either the back or side of the head.
+Once the patient has been numbed, Dr. Cooley removes a strip of the scalp from the donor area, usually either the back or side of the head.

 Hair located in these areas is resistant to hair loss and retains a high survival rate when moved to other areas of the scalp.
 The donor site is then sutured closed using stitches; the stitches will be removed in 2-3 weeks, either by Dr. Cooley’s office or by your own provider.

 The donor strip is dissected, separating the individual follicular units from the surrounding tissue, by using high-powered stereoscopic dissecting microscopes.
 The donor grafts are placed in a protective holding solution while the dissection takes place, providing vitamins and nutrients to ensure their survival.